Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 Everyone has personal preferences when it comes to packing; for this reason, the information below is offered as a general guide and not a definitive list.
 You know yourself best: Use your discretion and pack what you think will serve you, based on your personal preferences and specific itinerary.

-You may find many of the items below in our Gear Store.
+You may find many of the items below in the New Headings Gear Store.
+Use code HolbrookGuest10 for a 10% discount on your purchase.

 CLOTHING